mikidalhub/ngrx-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.0.

+Under construction...

-Actually this is a demo application using the ngrx/store library...still under construction This is an application that is exists already in the net but I transformed a little bit (using @effects for instance) Keywords
+Actually this is a demo application using the ngrx/store library!
+This application already exists in the net but I transformed a little bit to be more elegant!
+Patterns used:

+    - Reactive x pattern  -> every communication happand via Observables
+    - Loose coupling -> each of its components has, or little or no knowledge of the definitions of other separate components
+    - Single Responsability -> every component or class have responsibility over just their part "A class should have only one reason to change"
+    - Functional programming approach
-    - one way data flow, redux architecture approach
+    - Redux / One way data comminication

+Keywords

+    - centralized Store architecture
-    - clean components, just the store injected
+    - clean/stateless components, just the store injected and some action dispatch occure
-    - using @effect for a smarter server communication
+    - using @effect for a smarter server communication -> elegant way for separating the concepts
-    - reactive X approach for communications between components
+    - reactive X approach for communications between components -> it happens actually via the store

-Mention: there are some parts that is not used in the app
+Mention: there are some parts that is not used in the app!

+## Prerequisites
+Update you global CLI to the latest

+    1. npm uninstall -g angular-cli
+    2. npm install -g @angular/cli

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+ Actually make a change somewhere in the app if the first bundle creation ends with error!
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.